derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-17/04/2025 16:21:26 : 3 Database Admins walked into a NoSQL bar.
+18/04/2025 16:20:25 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand binary and those who don't.
+A COBOL programmer makes millions with Y2K remediation and decides to get cryogenically frozen.
+"The year is 9999.
+You know COBOL, right?"
 <!-- replace-with-joke ends -->